wajidalikhan/NAAnaFW/README.md

  # Can also use the built-in help function:
   #python treesFinder.py --help

 ## part 3: Running the detailed selection and analysis

+#Everything is stored in the NAAnaFW/bin folder

+cd bin

+#To rename the output to the standard naming of the analysis please follow the convention found in

+script_rename.py -s trees/mc/ -l trees/mc/renamed/

-The SingleTopAnalysis.cpp contains the event selection and then it can be used with the following python script as:
+The SingleTopAnalysis.cpp contains the event selection and then it can be used with the following python script: python new_singletop.py --t3batch -f trees/mc/renamed/ -P ST,TT,VJ,VV -S 10

+# this launches the analysis on batch queues at Cern by splitting it in groups of 10 root files.
+# other options for launching the analysis are are:

+-- The "t3se" option will run it interactively on t3 Storage Element -- The "local" will run the job locally
+#Examples are therefore
-1- python new_singletop.py -c fullhadronic -s noSys --t3batch
+1- python new_singletop.py --t3batch -f trees/mc/renamed/ -P ST,TT,VJ,VV -S 10

-2- python new_singletop.py -c fullhadronic -s noSys -m t3se
+2- python new_singletop.py -m t3se -P ... -> launches interactively taking files from the grid

-3- python new_singletop.py -c fullhadronic -s noSys -m local
+3- python new_singletop.py  -m local -l localfiles/ST  -P... ->launches interactively on the files in the local folder -l blabla

-PS: The "--t3batch" option will run via batch jobs

--- The "t3se" option will run it interactively on t3 Storage Element

--- The "local" will run the job locally

--- The script "new_singletop.py" takes in the list of root files stoared at any SE.

--- The user has to give the path of text files of sample e.g. ST.txt:

--- /afs/cern.ch/work/w/wajid/NapoliFW/CMSSW_8_0_20/src/Analysis/NAAnaFW/bin/files/trees/ST.txt

--- /afs/cern.ch/work/w/wajid/NapoliFW/CMSSW_8_0_20/src/Analysis/NAAnaFW/bin/files/trees/TT.txt

--- Please make sure that you append the name of the sample you want to process in the script "new_singletop.py"

--- There is another script which automatically generates these sample text files
+#The -P option will take the input processes specified in the samplesST.py, samplesTT.py, samplesVJ.py etc files, also separated by comma.
+#the results are put in the ./res folder, unless differently specified, in the form of root files like ST_T_muon.root, etc.

+#If the -S NJobs option is specified, the output will be split in parts ST_T_partN_muon.root.

+#The parts can be merged with the

+merge_res.py -l ./res -P ST,TT,VJ,VV --rm True

+#which will merge them together for ALL systematics available and, if with the --rm True option is specified, will remove all the separate *_partN_* files.

+#Summary of the analyis steps:
+3.1 Retrieve the files location with

+3.2 Rename the files location according to the convention we follow

+3.3 Launch the batch queues, splitting it wherever needed

+3.4 merge the batch queue result

+3.5 make the plots with the makePlot

 ## part 4: Statistical inference  ##